Musculoskeletal pain among dental hygienists is such a common issue that it affects nearly all of us at some point in our careers.

 The next day, you call into work because you can barely move.
 You spend the day on the couch, alternating between a heating pad and ice because, honestly, you’re not really sure which one is best at this point.

-You’re downing Ibuprofen and maybe even muscle relaxers—anything to numb the excruciating pain! 😣
+You’re reaching for Ibuprofen and maybe even muscle relaxers—anything to take the edge off.

 Eventually, over the next week or two, you start to feel better.